 Conic Sections: The Parabola part 2 of 2

-This video explains how to graph a parabola given in general form by rewriting it in standard form.
+How to graph a parabola given in general form by rewriting it in standard form?

 Conic Section: Circle